Ceremony: Saturday, May 12, 2018, 3:00 p.m.,

 Where do I park?

 Parking will be available on the East Bank in the 4th Street Ramp (4th Street & 17th Ave.
 SE), the Washington Ave.
 Ramp (Washington and Harvard), as well as a number of lots along 4th Street SE running parallel to University Avenue.
+Please note that there will be a Minnesota United FC game taking place at TCF Bank Stadium during the commencement ceremony, which may impact parking.
 Campus maps are available.

 How do I get to Northrop Auditorium?